agkozak/zcomet/README.md

 * Improve the `unload` command
 * Allow the loading of repositories not on GitHub
 * Support for `ssh://` and `git://`
-* Allow user to clone `trigger` repositories before they are needed

 *Copyright (C) 2021 Alexandros Kozak*